cs-ed/edtech-plan-SherrySwenson/README.md

 - Microsoft Windows
 - MacOS
 - Chrome OS (Chromebooks)

 Browsers:

--Chrome
+- Chrome
--Microsoft Edge
+- Microsoft Edge
--Mozilla Firefox
+- Mozilla Firefox

 CodeHS: CodeHS is a comprehensive platform for helping schools teach computer science by providing web-based curriculum, teacher tools and resources, and professional development.
 With CodeHS, teachers have access all of the tools they need in one place, such as a customizable gradebook, progress tracking, and detailed lesson plans.